martong/access_private/README.md

 It requires GCC >=4.8 or clang >=14 to access private overloaded functions.

 # Future
-I think it would be filling a gap if we could have out-of-class friend declarations in C++, though the committee might not agree with me.
-Nevertheless, this can be implemented fairly easy, see https://github.com/martong/clang/tree/out-of-class_friend_attr .
+I think it would be filling a gap if we could have out-of-class friend declarations in C++.
+This can be implemented fairly easy, see https://github.com/martong/clang/tree/out-of-class_friend_attr .

 # Notes
 There is a [C++ standard *issue*](https://www.open-std.org/jtc1/sc22/wg21/docs/cwg_active.html#2118) that says: